ccswbs/snowdrop/site/content/docs/1.1/components/buttons.md

 {{< added-in "5.2.0" >}}

-As part of Bootstrap's evolving CSS variables approach, buttons now use local CSS variables on `.btn` for enhanced real-time customization.
+As part of Snowdrop's evolving CSS variables approach, buttons now use local CSS variables on `.btn` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="btn-css-vars" file="scss/_buttons.scss" >}}

 Each `.btn-*` modifier class updates the appropriate CSS variables to minimize additional CSS rules with our `button-variant()`, `button-outline-variant()`, and `button-size()` mixins.

-Here's an example of building a custom `.btn-*` modifier class like we do for the buttons unique to our docs by reassigning Bootstrap's CSS variables with a mixture of our own CSS and Sass variables.
+Here's an example of building a custom `.btn-*` modifier class like we do for the buttons unique to our docs by reassigning Snowdrop's CSS variables with a mixture of our own CSS and Sass variables.

 <div class="bd-example">
   <button type="button" class="btn btn-bd-primary">Custom button</button>